- China Tours +

 The Summer Palace was a royal summer resort in the Qing Dynasty (1644–1911), so the architectures and the layout there are quite exquisite.
 Boat cruises are available on Kunming Lake.
 There are numerous stores in Suzhou Street, selling souvenirs like antiques, snacks, silk, jewelry, and tea.
 The shop assistants there are dressed in the costumes of the Qing Dynasty.

-The Mogao Grottoes near Dunhuang City are famous for their exquisite mural paintings and Buddha statues.
+The Mogao Grottoes are famous for their exquisite mural paintings and Buddha statues.
 It has 735 grottoes, 450,000 square meters of mural paintings, 2,415 colored Buddha statues made of clay, and more than 50,000 historical relics.
 All of these make the Mogao Grottoes the largest and the most significant “holy land” of Buddhist art.

 The Mogao Grottoes' first carving was in 366, and with a contruction period spanning 16 dynasties, they are a summation of Buddhist art.
-The Mogao Grottoes are situated near an important city on the ancient Silk Road — Dunhuang, where you can see Crescent Spring (a miniature oasis in a pristine desert).
+The Mogao Grottoes are near an important city on the ancient Silk Road — Dunhuang, where you can see Crescent Spring (a miniature oasis in a pristine desert).

-The Cemetery of Confucius has become the graveyard of the Kong family, and more than 100,000 Confucius’ descendants are buried there.
-That why it is called Kong Lin (literally meanning Confucius Forest) in Chinese.
-The Kong Family Mansion, was where the descendants of Confucius lived.
+The Cemetery of Confucius has become the graveyard of the Kong family, and more than 100,000 of Confucius’ descendants are buried there.
+It is called Kong Lin ('Confucius' Forest').